analogdevicesinc/ai8x-synthesis/README.md

 ##### `read_gap` (Optional)

-On MAX78002 only, data can be fetched while skipping bytes.
+On MAX78002 only, when multi-pass is not used (i.e., typically 64 input channels or less), data can be fetched while skipping bytes.
 This allows a layer to directly consume data produced by a layer with `write_gap` without the need for intermediate layers.
 The default is 0.

 Example:
 	`read_gap: 1`